josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I'm deeply skeptical that AI offers a net productivity boost in general<footnote>There's evidence that AI actually only makes you feel more productive—emphasis on "feel"—while in fact, it slows you down.
 This matches my own experience; I often end up spending significantly more time trying to fix what AI has generated than I would've spent just doing it all myself in the first place.</footnote>, but particularly that it's capable of high-quality frontend code.
 I theorize good frontend is just too subjective, too visual, balances too many concerns, and is too underrepresented in training data.
 (That might explain why developers in other specialties seem to report better results.)

-I can already hear the enthusiasts scoffing and getting up to leave, because I don't use AI "the right way," by vibe-coding with Cursor agentic MCP (or whatever the flavor of the week is).
+I can already hear the enthusiasts scoffing and getting up to leave, because I don't use AI "the right way," by vibe-coding with Cursor agentic MCP, or whatever the flavor of the week is.
 And it's true; I've never gone that deep with it.

 That's partly because I've heard too many horror stories about leaked secrets, deleted databases, and wiped hard drives.
 I don't like the idea of giving a non-deterministic black box full control of my machine and/or production.